kmeraz/ubication/README.md

 # Ubication

-An application designed for creating location-based memos and reminders.
-Built with React/Redux, Google Maps API, Node, Express, MongoDB and deployed to Microsoft Azure.
+An application designed for creating location-based memos and reminders to help you remember your parking spot.
+Built with React/Redux, Google Maps API, Material-UI, Node, Express, Passport, Mongoose and MongoDB.
+Deployed to Heroku.

 ## Installation